AlbanXV/AlbanXV/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on becoming a better programmer.
+- 🔭 I’m currently working on projects to explore and learn more about the stuff I am into in coding.
-- 🎓 Graduating soon from UiO: Programming and System Architecture.
+- 🎓 Graduated in 2023 from UiO: Programming and System Architecture.
 - ⚡ Fun fact: I like making "oscar worthy" films during my spare time.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=AlbanXV&layout=compact&theme=dracula)](https://github.com/anuraghazra/github-readme-stats)